Prevention of Sprains and Strains

 A sprain is an injury to a ligament, while a strain is an injury to muscle or tendon tissue.

 The purpose of muscles is to allow the body to move.
 A muscle attaches to bone on each side of a joint, either directly or by way of a tendon.
 When the muscle contracts, the joint moves through its range of motion.
 The muscle that you can feel moving underneath your skin is really made up of many smaller bundles of muscle fibers called fascicles.
 These, in turn, are made up of individual muscle fibers that are crosslinked to allow them to slide back and forth within the fascicle.
 Sliding together causes the muscle fibers to shorten and the muscle to contract and move the joint.
 When the muscle relaxes, the muscle fibers return to their resting position and as the fibers elongate, the joint may return to its previous position.

 The transition of muscle to tendon happens gradually as muscle fibers give way to tendon fibers before the bony attachment occurs.
 The anatomy of each tendon is different and depending upon their location in the body, the tendon portion may be very short or very long.
-A strain is damage caused by an overstretched muscle or tendon, causing their fibers to be pulled apart and lose the ability to contract.
+A strain is damage caused by an overstretched muscle or tendon, causing their fibers to be pulled apart, losing the ability to adequately contract.
 The severity of injury depends upon the amount of tissue that is damaged.
 The muscle fiber may be just stretched, partially torn, or completely torn apart.